“Grief is love turned into eternal missing”

 Please contact me if you have any questions about bereavement or if you are looking for grief therapy.
-Please also see the Guided Self Help pages for a programme to support you in your grief.

 I hope that if you are currently bereaved that you have found this information to be helpful.
 If you feel you would like to talk with someone professionally, there are a number of people who can help you.
 You may want to discuss your feelings with your GP, or alternatively you may find some of these organisations to be of help:

 St. Loyes House,

 Winston’s Wish (childhood bereavement)